uyuni-project/sumaform/README_ADVANCED.md

 `uyuni-pr` is a special product version used internally to test Pull Requests.
 Packages are under a subproject in systemsmanagement:Uyuni:Master:TEST and systemsmanagement:Uyuni:Master:PR.
 This is not meant to be used outside the Continous Integration system (CI).

+Similarly, `4.3-pr` is used for testing Pull Requests on Manager-4.3.

 Because packages are under different subprojects for each CI run and each Pull Request, repositories will be added later as additional repositories.

 Note: the version of Salt on minions is determined by this value, as Salt is obtained from SUSE Manager Tools repos.